PowerPoint Presentation

 * subject to tax and National Insurance contributions, and other terms and conditions.
 Some senior leaders will be exempt from receiving the Talent Connect Bonus.

-Recruitment process and additional recruitment information Closing date: Tuesday 6th May at 12pm
+Recruitment process and additional recruitment information

-Once you have submitted your application, it will be assessed against the criteria in the person specification.
+Recruitment Process: Once you have submitted your application, it will be assessed against the criteria in the person specification.
 If you score well against this criteria, you will then be invited to attend an interview.
 Details will be made available when selected, but the interview is likely to include:

 Special Requirements: If you require reasonable adjustments prior to your interview, these can be arranged by emailing knightsprimary@habstrustsouth.org.uk

 Equality and Diversity: We recognise the benefits of a diverse workforce.
-We are committed to eradicating discrimination in the workplace, becoming an employer of choice, for all staff to believe that they have a voice and be empowered to make a difference.
+We are committed to eradicating discrimination in the workplace, becoming an employer of choice, for all staff to believe that they have a voice and be empowered to make a difference

 References: We will obtain references from your referees if you are successful at interview.
 In order to prevent any delays, please ensure that the reference section of the application form is accurate and completed in full.